Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.34 React Forms/README.md

 ### Capturing User Input with onChange

 To get user input from an input element, we use the `onChange` event, which triggers every time the input's value changes.
 We can create a function called `handleChange` that is triggered on each change.
 For example, logging "Changed" inside this function and passing it to the input's `onChange` attribute will call `handleChange` every time the user types a new letter.

+### Accessing the Input Value from the Event Object

+The function triggered by `onChange` receives an event object representing the event that occurred.
+This event object contains useful properties.
+For example, `event.target.value` gives the current value of the input.
+Other properties such as `event.target.placeholder` or `event.target.type` can also be accessed.
+Logging `event.target.value` inside `handleChange` shows the current input text every time it changes.